dbandrews/seismophobia/doc/seismophobia_report.md

 ## Summary

-We build a random forest classifier and logistic regression model to predict a person’s fear of earthquakes based on their demographic information.
-Both models predicted fear of earthquakes better than a dummy classifier.
+We use a random forest classifier and logistic regression model to predict a person’s fear of earthquakes based on their demographic information.
+Both models were able to predict subjects’ fear of earthquakes only slightly better than a dummy classifier.
+This indicates that there is potential for predictions based on demographics.
+However, our data set was small and included only four demographic features, which limited the models’ predictive ability to slightly better than random guessing.
+More data that contains more demographic information could lead to better prediction results.

 ## Introduction